TQCCC/php_book_information/README.md

 # php_book_information
-A simple,tiny and worthless website codes cause I'm a php starter.
+I wrote C# before this simple,tiny and worthless website codes cause I'm turning to a phper.
-Hoping some suggestions.
+Hoping some good suggestions.